-- 1. act with due care, consideration and sensitivity and remain mindful of the need to respect privacy; particular thought should be given to boarders for whom the School is their 'home'; - 2. remember that the need to protect persons/property from injury/damage and from loss is paramount and that this duty of care can in certain circumstances override all other protocols.
+- 1. act with due care, consideration and sensitivity and remain mindful of the need to respect privacy. - 2. remember that the need to protect persons/property from injury/damage and from loss is paramount and that this duty of care can in certain circumstances override all other protocols.